-"The timing of race week was such that so many of the Privy Council were at Goodwood it was easier to have the meeting here than have everybody head back to London,” James Peill, curator of the Goodwood art collection, tells CNN.
+“The timing of race week was such that so many of the Privy Council were at Goodwood it was easier to have the meeting here than have everybody head back to London,” James Peill, curator of the Goodwood art collection, tells CNN.

 Queen Elizabeth II held meetings in the 1950s, following on from George V in the 1920s and King Edward VII in the 1900s, in a house which is still privately owned by Lord March, the 10th Duke of Richmond.